-Louisiana shelves cut to Medicaid hospice programJanuary 24th, 2013 in Health /
+Louisiana shelves cut to Medicaid hospice programJanuary 24th, 2013 by Melinda Deslatte in Health /

 (AP)—Louisiana Gov. Bobby Jindal's administration has scrapped plans to shutter the state's Medicaid hospice program in February, meaning the state will continue to provide end-of-life care to people on their death beds who can't afford private insurance.